-The best way to manage soursobs is to let them grow to flowering stage and then mow them off.
+The best way to manage soursobs is to mow them off continuously.
 This attacks the weed at its weakest stage.
 As your lawn roots establish, they will suffocate the soursobs, resulting in them dying.

 Another method which can be more timely is to use a paint brush with glyphosate and paint each individual plant, making sure to get NONE on your lawn as it will kill anything it touches.

 Crowsfoot grass is a summer annual that grows in easy to identify tufts, staying fairly flat to the ground with almost white flat sheathed stems and smooth strap like leaves.
 Crowsfoot grass is a difficult to control weed that can tolerate low mowing and will thrive in nutrient deprived and compacted soil conditions.

 The best way to remove crowsfoot is to chip out by hand.
 Make sure when doing so that you carefully remove the entire plant and don’t spread any seeds during the process.

 You can also treat the individual tufts of Crowsfoot with a glyphosate type product like Round Up or Zero.
 Just be careful when doing so, as anything you touch with the product will likely die including your lawn!
 We recommend to use a paintbrush or similar to target just the weed with this product.

 A dark green clumping grass that occurs in lawns in winter season.
 Normally germinates with first large rain of season and continues through to Spring.
 Rye Grass is sometime used as a type of cool season grass cover, however mostly rye grass is a weed problem in warm season lawns.
 Control with hand removal or selective herbicide Winter Grass Killer.